ReevesyD/level-up/README.md

 # Career Skills Gap Analyser

-A Python-based system that uses OpenAI's GPT-4 to analyse the gap between your current skills (from LinkedIn profile) and job requirements, then generates a personalised learning path.
+A Python-based system that uses OpenAI's GPT-4 to analyse the gap between your current skills and job requirements, then generates a personalised learning path.

+Utilises:
+- Multi-threaded processing of LLM calls
+- AI Agent Chaining
+- AI Prompt Engineering
+- Pydantic for Data Validation and Type Checking

 ## Features